private-compute-infra-toolkit/hats/client/system_image/README.md

 The system image is a tarball of a Linux OS filesystem.

-The image is built on top of Oak's system image, which builds on top of a stripped down version of Nix OS.
+The image is built on top of Oak's system image, which builds on top of a stripped down version of Debian OS.
 HATs system image override some files in Oak's system image and add one more file.

 In particular the following files are added/overridden to the system image.